seastorm/PuttyRider/README.md

 Help:
 =====
   Operation modes:
-		-w			Inject in all existing Putty sessions and wait in background for new sessions (and inject in those also) -p PID		Inject only in existing Putty session identified by pid then exit PuttyRider immediately -d			Debug mode.
-Do not exit or background.
-Display in console the messages received from the injected DLL -c CMD		Automatically execute a Linux command after successful injection -s ?
-Get the list of all saved sessions and their information -x			Cleanup.
-Remove the DLL from all running Putty instances
+    -l      List the running Putty processes and their connections -w      Inject in all existing Putty sessions and wait for new sessions to inject in those also
+    -p PID  Inject only in existing Putty session identified by PID.
+            If PID==0, inject in the first Putty found -x      Cleanup.
+Remove the DLL from all running Putty instances -d      Debug mode.
+Only works with -p mode
+    -c CMD  Automatically execute a Linux command after successful injection PuttyRider will remove trailing spaces and '&' character from CMD PuttyRider will add \" 1>/dev/null 2>/dev/null &\" to CMD -h      Print this help

   Output modes:
-		-f 			Write all conversation to a file in the local directory.
-The filename will have the pid of current putty.exe appended -c IP:PORT	Connect back to the specified machine and start an interactive session.
+    -f          Write all Putty conversation to a file in the local directory.
+                The filename will have the PID of current putty.exe appended -r IP:PORT  Initiate a reverse connection to the specified machine and start an interactive session.

-	Client interactive commands (e.g. in a netcat listener):
-		Linux cmd
-		!disco
-		!recon
+  Interactive commands (after you receive a reverse connection):
+    !status     See if the Putty window is connected to user input !discon     Disconnect the main Putty window so it won't display anything This is useful to send commands without the user to notice !recon      Reconnect the Putty window to its normal operation mode CMD         Linux shell commands
-		!exit
+    !exit       Terminate this connection
-		!exitall
+    !help       Display help for client connection